ropensci/gendercoder/README.md

 The core function, `gender_recode()`, takes 3 arguments,

   - `gender` the vector of free-text gender,

   - `dictionary` the preferred dictionary, and

--   `fill` a logical indicating whether original values should be carried over if there is no match.
+  - `retain_unmatched` a logical indicating whether original values should be carried over if there is no match.

 Basic usage is demonstrated below.